06FallingLight90/watermarker/docs/README_EN.md

 Watermarks use a **"relative size"** and **"relative position"** scheme that automatically adapts to photos of different dimensions.
 Per-image watermark customization within the batch queue is also supported — fast and polished.

 Originally born from an amateur photography enthusiast's UML modeling course assignment.
-As a novice developer's work, feedback and suggestions are most welcome!
+As a novice developer's work, feedback and suggestions are most welcome!For learning and self-usage.
+More than glad if this project helps!

 ![Sample](../src/assets/sample.jpg "Application Sample")